Muetdhiver-lab/Wayfinder/README.md

 ## Running a job :

-Once a job has been configured, starting the optimizer is just a matter of loading the file and calling the
+Once a job has been configured, starting the optimizer is just a matter of loading the file and calling the optimize method

 	swing_by_bodies = [["Kerbin"],["Duna"],["Eve"],["Kerbin"]]
 	plans.load_df()